Iraq Petroleum Company: Delayed production start

+The pipeline materializes

+The pipeline was built in 2 years between the summer of 1932 and 1934, oil first arrived in Tripoli on July 14, 1934, and in Haifa on October 14, 1934 (seven years to the day after oil was first struck at the Baba Gurgur No. 1 well).
+Only in 1936, nine years after the discovery, did IPC export oil at the full capacity of the system.

-The Kirkuk production averaged 4 million tons per year until World War II, when restricted shipping in the Mediterranean forced down the production sharply.
+The Kirkuk production averaged 4 million tons per year until World War II, when restricted shipping in the Mediterranean, Iraqi (Allied) hands on the valve that supplied (Axis) Tripoli, then Axis fingers on the Iraqi valve briefly during May 1941 and the unavailability of refinery capacity in occupied France, forced down the production sharply.
 Although the Iraq Government tried to open up the country to competition, the company taking up the new concession was bought out by IPC and, under the name of the Mosul Petroleum Company, was duly gathered into the IPC 'family' of associated companies (see below).
 The company also got the concession rights to southern Iraq in 1938, and founded the Basrah Petroleum Company (BPC) as their wholly owned subsidiary to develop the southern region of Iraq.

 IPC partner disputes

 Three issues caused protracted negotiations among the partner groups of IPC: